entisys360/ARM-Template-Sample/README.md

 **Action:**

-1. Customer will be presented a pre-populated ARM form where she will need to input the required values.
+1. Customer will be presented a paginated pre-populated ARM form where she will need to input the required values.
 2. The form will be provided with default values which can be overwritten by the customer if required.
 3. The form will be a paginated with appropriate sections for collecting the inputs from the customer
 4. An cost calculator which estimates the cost will be displayed before the submission.
 The details will include:
     1. Azure Consumption cost
     2. Citrix License
 5. The customer will submit the form once she inputs all the required details.

 **Roles involved:** Customer